GDQuest/website/README.md

 This will build the website locally, watch for any file changes, and make it accessible on an address like `localhost:1313`.

+## Style guide

+For SCSS code, we follow the [RSCSS](https://rscss.io/) (_Reasonable System for CSS Stylesheet Structure_) style guide.

+Note: some of the CSS code still doesn't follow the style guide.
+We're progressively moving code to that style-guide as we go.

 ## Contributing

 Help is always welcome!